Skip Navigation

 Post-Fair Meeting

-A meeting for all Market Animal exhibitors and their parents is held approximately two weeks after the fair.
-(Watch the 4-H newsletter and postings at the fair for details.)
-The purpose of the meeting is to evaluate the fair and suggest any rule changes the group finds appropriate.
+A meeting for all Market Animal exhibitors and their parents is held the third Tuesday in September at the Calumet County Courthouse beginning at 7:00 pm.
+The purpose of the meeting is to evaluate the market animal program and suggest any rule changes the group finds appropriate.

-If members or their parents have any complaints or suggestions for changes regarding the Market Animal program, this is the meeting at which they should be aired.
+If members or their parents have any complaints or suggestions for changes to improve the Market Animal program, this is the meeting at which they should be aired.

 Market Animal Sale Committee

 The Market Animal Sale Committee is comprised of six individuals (representing all species).
-These committee members are elected at the annual post-fair evaluation meeting (normally held in mid September).
+These committee members are elected at the annual post-fair evaluation meeting (held at 7:00 pm on the third Tuesday in September at the Courthouse in Chilton).
 The committee has the responsibility of coordinating the entire Market Animal program.
-This involves overseeing the education meetings, making arrangements relating to the building and pens at the fair, making arrangements for the sale, disposition of animals after the sale, making arrangements for the Buyer Appreciation Lunch, and a host of other details.
+This involves arranging and overseeing the education meetings, weigh-ins, making arrangements relating to the building and pens at the fair, making arrangements for the sale, disposition of animals after the sale, and a host of other details.

 The committee also interprets and enforces the rules that pertain to the Market Animal Program in Calumet County.